An intriguing medieval site

 Location: Winterbourne Medieval Barn

-Free parking on site.
-Parking for this event will be at the Barn, BS36 1SE.
+Parking for this event is free and at the Barn, BS36 1SE.

 The primary purpose of this event is to raise money for WMBT and to support conservation, management, maintenance and improvement of the WMBT site.